Faculty Profiles

 Ebonya Washington, PhD

-Laurans A. and Arlene Mendelson Professor of Economics
+Laurans A. and Arlene Mendelson Professor of Economics; Professor of International and Public Affairs

 "People say that they want diversity, but they really want somebody who looks different and who does the same thing as economists are already doing.
 If you don't have people with different experiences in the room, then that's going to be reflected in policy."